-Austria’s second-largest city is its most relaxed.
-Graz is an appealing place dotted with leafy green parkland, a sea of red rooftops and a narrow but fast-flowing river loudly gushing through its centre.
+Austria’s second-largest city is its most relaxed and an instant heart-stealer, with abundant parkland, a sea of red rooftops and a narrow but fast-flowing river loudly gushing through its centre.
 A very beautiful bluff – connected to the centre by steps, a funicular and a glass lift – is the city's signature attribute.
 Architecturally, Graz hints at nearby Italy with its Renaissance courtyards and baroque palaces.
-That said, there's a youthful energy here too, with a handful of edgily modern buildings, a vibrant arts scene and great nightlife (thanks in part to its large student population (some 50,000 in four universities).
+That said, there's a youthful energy here too, with a handful of edgily modern buildings, a vibrant arts scene and upbeat, student-fuelled nightlife.
 This extends to both sides of the Mur, although the Lend district, across from the historic centre, skews young and edgy.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Graz.